hainayanda/Alter/README.md

 print(userName)
 ```

-The subscript can accept any data as long the data can be cast into property real type or altered type.
+The subscript can accept any type as long the type can be cast into property real type or altered type.